Lawyers are ready to help during these stressful times. Schedule your consultation >

 Maritime law, also known as admiralty law, covers a number of land-based activities related to maritime activities, such as marinas and docks.

 Life on the world’s oceans, seas and navigable waterways presents legal issues similar to those on land, with notable exceptions, such as piracy, the best known maritime law.
+While

 Generally, a maritime attorney handles statutory laws and procedural rules.
 These include vessel collisions, civil wrongs (called torts) committed at sea or of an industrial nature, including workman’s compensation under the Longshore and Harbor Worker’s Compensation Act.